Besides enthusiasm and commitment, applicants must have:

 Exceptional candidates who do not meet the above standard academic requirements may be considered, based on the ability to demonstrate suitability for postgraduate study through professional and other attainments.

-We welcome applications from professionals in the built environment who have the following: At least three years of professional experience in the built environment since graduating.
-Generally a good first degree (equivalent to a 2.1 or better from a UK university) is required, although each year we have successful applicants from non-standard backgrounds.
-If you think you are a non-standard applicant (you have alternative experience and qualification requirements), please contact the IDBE Office attaching a copy of your curriculum vitae, and we will give you an initial indication of whether you are likely to be considered favourably.
+If you think you are a non-standard applicant (ie you have alternative experience and qualifications), please contact us attaching a copy of your curriculum vitae, and we will give you an initial indication of whether you are likely to be considered favourably.

 Months of entry

-There are seven, separate residential weeks over two years which are structured around key themes which change and develop in response to new challenges.
-Specific issues covered include technical innovations such as BIM and low carbon energy and materials, political and regulatory changes, and the more intangible issues which form part of our daily lives as professionals working in the complex socio-technical system of the built environment.
-It is unique in Cambridge as the only course to be offered not just between two departments, but between two schools of study– the School of Technology (the Department of Engineering ) and the School of Arts and Humanities (the Department of Architecture).
+The six residential weeks are structured around key themes which are annually reviewed to keep up to date with emerging trends, opportunities, and challenges within the built environment.
+Some of the issues recently covered have included technical innovations such as building information modelling (BIM) and low carbon energy and materials, political and regulatory changes, and the more intangible issues which form part of our daily lives as professionals working in the complex socio-technical system of the built environment.

 The course does not have written exams on the factual content of the lectures.
-You are asked to produce written assignments, but it is entirely up to you which areas you choose to study in more detail, store to use later in your careers, or just enjoy for the purpose of expanding your general knowledge.
-Along the way you will develop core skills in critical thinking and reflection, helping you to understand the multiple disciplines and complex structure of the construction industry and professions.
+Each student identifies specific areas of interest which are used to produce the written assignments.
+Therefore, it is entirely up to you which areas you choose to study in more detail, store to use later in your careers, or just enjoy for the purpose of expanding your general knowledge.
+Along the way you will develop core skills in critical thinking and reflection, helping you to understand the multiple disciplines and complex structure of the construction industry and related professions.